Chemistry only

 added to a suspected unsaturated substance

 in a boiling tube and shaken then if the substance is unsaturated the bromine water will decolourise almost immediately.
-If
+However if

-the substance in the boiling tube is saturated then the bromine water will decolourise very very slowly.
+the substance in the boiling tube is saturated and it is left in bright light then the bromine water will decolourise but very very slowly.

 You may get to try out this test for unsaturation in the lab yourself.
 The two alkanes and alkenes that are most commonly used for this unsaturation testing are cyclohexane and cyclohexene.
 These are liquid alkanes and alkenes that are available in most schools.
-They are both clear liquids that like most organic substances do not mix with water but instead float on top of an aqueous (watery layer) since they are less dense than water.
+They are both clear liquids that like most organic substances do not mix with water but instead float on top of an aqueous or watery layer since they are less dense than water.

 The procedure to test these two substances for the presence of a C=C double bond is as follows: